Is Turkey Bacon Healthy?

-Turkey bacon doesn’t look quite as delicious as regular bacon.
+Turkey bacon doesn’t look quite as delicious as traditional pork bacon.
 What exactly is in turkey bacon?

 Turkey is a much healthier alternative when compared to red meat, so I get why many of you may think it’s the better option.